-There is no two ways about it; Google loves content and the more you have for it to crawl the better off the sites overall rankings.
+There are no two ways about it; Google loves content and the more you have for it to crawl the better off the site overall rankings.
 We tell our clients that the more content you can post the better off you will be.
-What website owners need to be on the look out, especially for eCommerce websites is where product descriptions can be duplicated.
+What website owners need to be on the lookout for, especially for eCommerce websites is where product descriptions can be duplicated.
 You might be selling the same product as someone else and the description you provide can be the same over many sites.
-This is going to affect how Google ranks your site as it prefers unique copy and will reward sites for this.
-If you are a reseller and have been provided the product descriptions from a parent company, then you need to look at rewording the product content site wide.
-Duplicate copy just devalues your sites authority and in turn will harm your SEO efforts – perhaps even get you what is known as a Google penalty.
+This is going to affect how Google ranks your site as it prefers unique copies and will reward sites for this.
+If you are a reseller and have been provided with the product descriptions from a parent company, then you need to look at rewording the product content sitewide.
+Duplicate copy just devalues your site’s authority and in turn, will harm your SEO efforts – perhaps even get you what is known as a Google penalty.
 Get on top of this quickly.
-As soon as you make these amends submit your site for rei-ndexing and you will see a difference.
+As soon as you make these amends submit your site for re-indexing and you will see a difference.

 You also need to look at your pages throughout the site.
 Google algorithmic updates now look at thin pages with little or no content as something to flag.
-Make sure that all your pages are descriptive with unique well worded copy.
+Make sure that all your pages are descriptive with a unique well-worded copy.

 How can you avoid duplicate content?

 - Make sure that whatever you do, the product descriptions are written by you for your website.
 Never copy and paste descriptions from the supplier’s website – THIS IS A KILLER!